Audit Time in 20 Minutes: Uncover the $8K–$12K Monthly Leak for $68K–$96K Operators

 Timer

-Expected outcome: Complete time breakdown showing where hours go, leak score calculated, top 3 leaks identified with fix priority.
+Expected outcome: Complete time breakdown showing where hours go, Leak Score calculated, top 3 leaks identified with fix priority.

 Time commitment: 20 minutes total (5 minutes data, 10 minutes analysis, 5 minutes action plan).